EliasRademacher/Srch/README.md

 3. Enter the directory that you want to search through and the string you want to search for as the script prompts you.

-4. The script will print out the time it took to complete the search, and each line of text it found which contains the provided string:
+4. The script will print out the time it took to complete the search, and each line of text it found which contains the provided string.